pythonquick/innernet-blog/content/posts/elixir/pi-calculation.md

 ![stack]({filename}/extras/rpi-stack.JPG)

-Each device is the Raspberry Pi model B, having a 1.2 GHz 64-bit CPU which is rather slow, but four cores that can come in handy for concurrent computation.
+Each device is a Raspberry Pi model B, having a 1.2 GHz 64-bit CPU which is rather slow, but four cores that can come in handy for concurrent computation.

 Running the final program on the Raspberry Pis shot up the temperature upward of